loukwn/GifSound-It/README.md

 * [ViewModel](https://developer.android.com/topic/libraries/architecture/viewmodel) - Class that binds to the lifecycle of a Fragment or Activity and does not get destroyed/recreated during a configuration change.
 It only gets cleared when its Lifecycle Owner has normally finished.
 It can therefore retain state.
 (It was not used in the screen that plays the Gifsound, since youtube did not play well with it).

 * [LiveData](https://developer.android.com/topic/libraries/architecture/livedata) - Used in conjuction with the aforementioned ViewModel.
 It basically is a lifecycle-respecting data holder, that keeps its data during a configuration change and feeds it back to its Fragment or Activity after it has finished recreating.

+* [Navigation](https://developer.android.com/guide/navigation) - Used to navigate between the fragment/modules in the app.

 * [Anko](https://github.com/Kotlin/anko) - Provides code simplicity by leveraging Kotlin idioms to reduce boilerplate in different scenarios/tasks (It was used to spawn toasts and snackbars)